 “If I didn’t have this technology in front of me I don’t think I would be doing as well as I am,” Bruce said.
 “This technology I wish the heck I had when I was younger.
 I like the fact that I can do email, I can go online, I can do my banking, I can talk to people, I can communicate.”

 Bruce says he enjoys learning how to accomplish tasks online, for example, the steps that are needed to arrive at a website’s homepage.

 “It’s like playing a brand-new game for the first time, not knowing what to do, but simply getting there and getting my feet wet and see what I can do,” Bruce said.

 Bruce first heard about AccessWorks via a post on the website of Get Together with Technology (GTT), a program run by the Canadian Council of the Blind.
 Though at first leery about the program’s claims—that people with disabilities could earn extra money working as usability testers—GTT’s Albert Ruel reassured him that Knowbility could be trusted.

 “Bruce did a great job!
 He provided us with a different perspective.
 He actually helped us to consider other ways of communicating….and we actually did it….we were so thrilled.
 We learned so much and as a result, we feel very confident going into it!”
 Marine Menier, AccessWorks Project Manager, said.

 Bruce was born and raised in Kamloops, British Columbia.
-He graduated from the University of Victoria in 1973 and has been working for the government of the Province of British Columbia for 35 years.
+He graduated from the University of Victoria in 1973 and worked for the Canadian federal government for 35 years.
 As a child, he attended school alongside people of many different ethnicities and varying abilities.
 He feels that this has influenced his attitudes towards inclusiveness.

 “The way I look at the word inclusiveness is getting along with people who have all kinds of disability,” he said.
 “People who are blind, people who are low vision, people who are deaf, we all share a little bit of everything.”